seanchon/mssql_cli/README.md

 # mssql_cli
-A simple way to run terminal commands within a Python script.
+A way to run queries and execute commands against an MSSQL database.

 ## Code Example